StatCan/aaw/docs/en/8-MicroSim/GettingStarted.md

 To create a new Notebook, three things must be set:
 - Ensure the correct Namespace is selected.
-- A unique name in the name field.
-A unique name is automatically generated in the Name field when you click in it,
+- A unique name.
-- then click on the Notebook type you want.
+- Then click on the Notebook type you want.
   - For OpenM++, select the JupyterLab option.
 - If you are working with Protected B Data, select the **Run in Protected B notebook** checkbox